 3. University & School education will gradually become obsolete

 If this sounds silly, go to YouTube and type in the search box about anything you want to learn.
-You will get at least a hundred videos, or if not, you’ll get a clue where to look for the information to learn.
+You will get at least a hundred videos; if not, you’ll get a clue where to look for the information.
 The Internet has come to us as a boon.
-We’re having so much information these days that school education has been becoming redundant.
-Moreover, if you enrol in any school, you need to pay fees; but you need your time, effort, notebook, and willingness to finish something with the internet.
+We have so much information these days that school education has become redundant.
+Moreover, if you enroll in any school, you need to pay fees; but you need your time, effort, notebook, and willingness to finish something with the Internet.

 Thus the approach for job seekers has been changing.
-The candidates are becoming more knowledgeable, more tech-savvy and more skilful.
+The candidates are becoming more knowledgeable, more tech-savvy, and more skillful.

 Ask Scott Young, a mid-20 guy who completed the entire MIT Computer Engineering course in 1 year without enrolling in MIT.
 If you’re new to this, you would need to change your outlook.

-What would happen if you take this kind of challenge?
-How would it help job seekers in 2019?
+What would happen if you took this kind of challenge?
+How would it help job seekers in 2022?

-In job seeker 2019, your schools’ name won’t matter much, but your skills will.
+In job seeker 2022, your school’s name won’t matter much, but your skills will.
 Are you ready?

 4. Recruitment would be based more on data than qualitative assumption

-Human resource is an area where most of the things are intangible, and it was challenging to measure the performance, motivation level of the people working in the organization, efficiency level in a given project, how much effort they’re putting into to get things done and so forth.
-But as human resources evolved and got a strategic outlook, everything has been measured through data.
+Human resource is an area where most things are intangible.
+It was challenging to measure the performance, motivation level of the people working in the organization, efficiency level in a ven project, and how much effort they put into getting things done.
+But as human resources evolved and reached a strategic outlook, everything has been measured through data.

-Truly with the aid of data analytics, from end to end recruitment to understanding the motivational quotient of an employee becomes much easier.
+Indeed with data analytics from end to end recruitment, understanding an employee’s motivational quotient becomes much more accessible.

-In 2019, recruitment mostly would be based on data.
+In 2022, recruitment primarily would be based on data.
 Meaning the better your records look, the better your chances of selection.
-If you’re among those who hop jobs every 2-3 months, you’re in great danger.
+You’re in great danger if you’re among those who hop jobs every 2-3 months.

 What’s the solution?

-It would help if you also became more data-driven.
+It would help if you also become more data-driven.

 You need to pull out things that you can present as evidence of your efficiency in the job you’re applying for.
-It would help if you spent more time preparing yourself for the job than normal.
-In 2019, even the experienced employees would be facing issues if they’re not at par with the industrial demands and not constantly learning the new rules of businesses.
+It would help if you spent more time preparing yourself for the job than usual.
+In 2022, even experienced employees would face issues if they’re not at par with the industrial demands and not constantly learning the new rules of businesses.

-The best way to start being data-driven is to track your own learning and growth while you’re in a job.
-Ensure that the tracking should not be based on assumption or qualitative input, rather something you can measure and improve upon.
+The best way to start being data-driven is to track your learning and growth while in a job.
+Ensure that the tracking is not based on assumption or qualitative input but rather something you can measure and improve upon.
 Someone said so well – what gets measured gets improved.